PURCHASE & SALES AGREEMENTS

 • The contract should also clearly show the purchase price that has been agreed upon as well as specify the earnest money that must be deposited into escrow.

-Legal Counsel, PA employs a real estate sales and purchase agreement lawyer in Orlando, Florida who can assist you.
+Legal Counsel, P.A. employs real estate sales and purchase agreement lawyers in Orlando, Florida who can assist you.
 Before you sign on the dotted line, it is important to understand what you are signing.
 Our firm can review your contract, help you understand the jargon, and give you peace of mind as you open escrow and begin the process of purchasing your home.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. at 407.982.4321.

 Purchasing Your First Home?
 Should You Have a Real Estate Lawyer Review Your Contract?